sunju/sunju.github.io/_pages/research/nonconvex/index.md

 <!--description: Publications by categories in reversed chronological order. -->
 ---

 General nonconvex optimization is undoubtedly hard --- in sharp contrast to convex optimization, of which there is good separation of problem structure, input data, and optimization algorithms.
 But many nonconvex problems of interest become amenable to simple and practical algorithms and rigorous analyses once the artificial separation is removed.
-This page collects recent research effort in this line. (**Update: Aug 30 2019**)
+This page collects recent research effort in this line. (**Update: Sep 02 2019**)

 \[<span style="color:red">**S**</span>\] indicates my contribution.